2023-10-13 22:22:30

 This documentary addition is part of the poetics of the filmmaker, who borrows from reality the abundance of concrete signs to turn them into fiction and thus overwhelm them with a will to rebel.
 Queirós calls this procedure “fictional ethnography.”

 Everything happens in the movie.
-There are great scenes of confrontations with gangsters from the region, an indelible one about the fuel price negotiations between the bikers and the sisters, as well as incredible sequences where the representatives of the PPP (an imaginary political party led by companies that compete for mayors) They shout their proposals on top of a truck.
+There are great scenes of confrontations with gangsters from the region, an indelible one regarding the fuel price negotiations between the bikers and the sisters, as well as incredible sequences where the representatives of the PPP (an imaginary political party led by companies that compete for mayors) They shout their proposals on top of a truck.
 There are so many scenes to point out.

 Seeing the discreet expression of happiness on Chitara’s face in a key and brief passage in which the sisters remember the past is an undeniable pleasure.
 It is also true when Léa imagines a lesbian party in a bus in which she is actually traveling with other prisoners towards the penitentiary.

-Queirós and Pimenta do not care too much about the linearity of the story.
+Queirós and Pimenta do not care too much regarding the linearity of the story.
 At certain moments, everything seems to happen in parallel time, as if it were a third-world dystopia that discusses and humiliates for its creativity the opulence of films like Mad Max.

 The mere fact that the dispossessed are owners of the means of production and the oil belongs through both to the Brazilian people allows us to conjecture that what happens in front of the camera is symmetrical with what happens behind.